codejedi365/secure-vnc/README.md

 Secure-vnc prompts the user for input of parameters specific to creating a basic SSH TTY if the parameters are not already provided via command line switches or environmental variables.
 Once all parameters are filled, it prints out what the command syntax is and then uses it unless the `-T` option is used.
 This option sets the script into dry-run mode to output the necessary syntax and establish environmental variables.

 ### VNC
 Secure-vnc prompts the user for input of parameters for creating a connection if the parameters are not already provided via command line switches or environmental variables.
 A dynamically generated SSH configuration is generated from the prompts in the current working directory.
-Before building a tunnel, the script connects over SSH to query the system if any VNC displays are currently active `(TigerVNC) vncserver -list -cleanstale`.
+Before building a tunnel, the script connects over SSH to query the system if any VNC displays are currently active `vncserver -list -cleanstale`.
+At this time, this command is specific to TigerVNC only.

 If none are found, secure-vnc spawns a new display, detects the port & display number from the output, and configures a new ssh tunnel for the specific port.
 Lastly, it  requests your local computer to open the default application that supports a vnc URL.